 Every adjective you can think of applies!
 Beautiful, quirky, majestic, original, peaceful, dramatic….the list truly does go on and on.
-Alaska is one holiday destination that everyone should see at least once in their lifetime.
-You’ll never forget the image of a moose walking across a highway, or Kodiak bears catching salmon as they fly out of the river.
+Alaska is one of those holiday destinations that everyone should see at least once in their lifetime.
+You’ll never forget the image of a moose walking across a highway, or bears catching salmon as they fly out of the river.

-However during the winter, the Alaskan sun moves lower across the horizon, which gives the light a rich quality.
+During the summer months, enjoy extended daylight hours throughout the state.
+In Anchorage, for example, the sun rises around 4:30 a.m. and sets as late as 11:42 p.m on the longest day.
+In Barrow, the northernmost town in Alaska, the sun doesn't set for 84 days!
+This phenomenon is aptly called the "Midnight Sun."
+During the winter, the sun moves lower across the horizon, which gives the light a rich quality.
 It is true that during the winter in Alaska, Barrow has no daylight for 64 days, however Anchorage, on the shortest day in December, has 6 hours of daylight.
 From there, daylight begins to increase (up to 5 minutes a day) until it reaches 19 hours on summer solstice.